siobyrne/d3-plotly-challenge/README.md

 # d3-plotly-challenge
 This project pulls in JSON data and uses D3 and Plotly to create interactive charts that update dynamically to display the selected sample.

+To view this project in action, visit https://siobyrne.github.io/d3-plotly-challenge/

 ## Code Notes
 * You can view the data by accessing the samples.json file in the main folder in the repo.